Geotab/sdk/src/software/guides/addin-storage.md

 **Important Notes**

 Each invocation of the Add operation will create a new AddInData object with a unique Id bound to the entered AddInData GUID.
 The Id of the AddInData object is required to remove the object with the **Remove** method.
 See below for an example.

-The value of the Data property is a JSON object converted to a JSON String or a string containing the JSON format with escaped quotes (\").
-This JSON string does not support single quotes or newlines.
-A convenient way to create the escaped string from a JSON object is to use the [JSON.stringify()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) method.

 **Example 1** : This method call will correctly save the sample JSON and associate it to the Add-In with the GUID of a2C4ABQuLFkepPVf6-4OKAQ.